SUBSCRIBE TO OUR BLOG

 And yet, cartography is undeniably an artform.
-Consider the famed 1933 work of Harry Beck: a visually distinct, highly recognizable creation that has garnered countless fans, inspired artists around the world, is on display in a museum… and happens to be a map; in this case, a map of London’s iconic Tube network.
+Consider the famed 1933 work of Harry Beck: a visually distinct, highly recognizable creation that has garnered countless fans, inspired artists around the world, is on display in a museum… And happens to be a map of London’s iconic Tube network.

 Simply put, maps aren’t just a product of research.
 They may serve a utilitarian purpose, but to achieve this, a considerable amount of creativity and design flair is crucial – something that’s true of the maps of centuries past, and those of today.

 Michael Tyznik, a New York-based graphic designer who has produced hypothetical transport diagrams for Columbus and even Game of Thrones’ Westeros, is especially aware of this.
 “Transit maps range from very geographic to abstract, and come in a ton of styles that say something about what the designer wants your impression of the city to be,” he tells us.
 It’s through this experimentation with realism, abstraction and styling that all types of maps come to life.

 The idea of a designer adding a creative slant to a map’s information may seem antithetical to the science of cartography, but it’s a practice that has been employed as long as maps have existed to ensure usability.
 For instance, Beck’s Tube schematic was inaccurate by design.
 It displayed the curving tracks as vertical, horizontal and 45-degree lines, with stations spaced out equally regardless of their actual distances.
 With the exception of the Thames to anchor the illustration to reality, all geographic elements were removed.
 But what it lacked in faithfulness, it made up for in legibility, giving Londoners only the information they needed to complete their commutes in a manner that was far simpler to grasp than the more precise maps that preceded it.